amitu/amitu.github.com/taser/index.md

 "privilage" of security.
 We are a free country.
 Women must be allowed to do what they chose to within the limits of law, and it is societies responsiblity to provide protection not moral lessons.
-Society is full of people who really believe "she goes to nightclubs, she deserved it".
+Society is full of people who really believe "she goes to nightclubs or she wears jeans, she deserved it".
 Society has failed us too.

 The lack of security, the environment in which women feel unsafe stepping out of the house not only affects freedom of women, it also affects their ability